The public and private faith of Hillary Clinton

 Bill Clinton credits King's speech with changing the trajectory of his wife's moral and political life.
 "It took my breath away when I realized 45 years ago that is really what motivates her," he said in Iowa this year.

 At the time, though, Clinton remained a "Goldwater girl," a rock-ribbed Republican like her father.
-At Wellsley College, she headed the college's Young Republicans Club.
+At Wellesley College, she headed the college's Young Republicans Club.

-But a Methodist magazine, "motive," flooded Clinton with progressive opinions -- rooted in liberal Christian theology -- on the Vietnam War and civil rights movement.
+But a Methodist magazine, motive, flooded Clinton with progressive opinions -- rooted in liberal Christian theology -- on the Vietnam War and civil rights movement.

-"I wonder if it's possible to be a mental conservative and a heart liberal," she wrote in a letter to Don Jones, who'd become a lifelong mentor and confidante.
+"I wonder if it's possible to be a mental conservative and a heart liberal," she wrote in a letter to Jones, who'd become a lifelong mentor and confidant.
 By her senior year, Clinton appeared to have completed her political conversion to liberalism, writing her senior thesis on Saul Alinsky, the leftist community organizer.

 After college, Clinton says her Christian faith inspired her decision to do public service, rather than apply to white-shoe law firms.
 At the Children's Defense Fund, she says, she went undercover to expose systemic racism in the deep South and the plight of children with disabilities in New England.

-Around the same time, she met Bill Clinton at Yale University Law School, and eventually followed him to Arkansas, where they married in 1975.
-Several years later, while raising their daughter, Chelsea, Clinton joined First United Methodist Church in Little Rock.
+Around the same time, she met Bill Clinton at Yale Law School, and eventually followed him to Arkansas, where they married in 1975.
+Several years later, while raising their daughter, Chelsea, Hillary Clinton joined First United Methodist Church in Little Rock.

 While Bill attended a Baptist church down the road, Hillary became an active and "vital part" of the Methodist congregation, the local bishop later recalled.
-She volunteered to be the church's chancellor and taught adult Sunday school on the lawn of the governor's mansion.
+She volunteered to be the church's chancellor and taught adult Sunday school on the lawn of the Governor's Mansion.

 The Rev. Ed Matthews, former pastor of First United Methodist Church of Little Rock, recalls one of Clinton's lessons keenly.
 It was about forgiveness, and how it is not a human quality but rather a gift from God.

-When Clinton was First Lady and facing her own crisis, Matthews said he went to the White House and reminded her of that lesson.
+When Clinton was first lady and facing her own crisis, Matthews said he went to the White House and reminded her of that lesson.

 The lion's den

 Soon after the Clintons arrived in Washington, they had dinner at the White House with a few pastors and their families, recalls the Rev. Tony Campolo.
-Hillary told the gathering that she reads Scripture daily, so the evangelical pastor asked what passages, in particular, interested her.
+Hillary Clinton told the gathering that she reads Scripture daily, so the evangelical pastor asked what passages, in particular, interested her.

 "She said, the 'Book of Daniel,' which seemed strange to me," Campolo recalled recently.
 He asked her why.
 "She said because the Book of Daniel describes with care how political leaders handle situations under great pressure."